voken1/docs/whitepaper/application_description_and_economic_model.rst

 users participating in the ecology can easily run VISION node programs on computers, routers, TV boxes, and even mobile devices, even if they do not have the professional technical ability to share idle network resources.
-The longer the time is online, the more VNET Token can be obtained, which can be used to exchange the services you need in the ecology, or sell them on the exchange to turn your idle network resources into cash.
+The longer the time is online, the more Vokens can be obtained, which can be used to exchange the services you need in the ecology, or sell them on the exchange to turn your idle network resources into cash.